Lenovo Laptop RepairTeardown

 8GB Samsung 2400 DDR4

-The laptop comes with the 8GB Samsung DDR4-2400.
+The laptop comes with an 8GB Samsung DDR4-2400.
 The capacity of 8GB DDR4 is big enough for the user to handle office work.
-But you can add another RAM to the spare RAM slot, and it supports up to 32GB RAM.
+However, you can add another RAM to the spare RAM slot, and it supports up to 32GB RAM.

 Fan